 Because Dan was already tracking his food intake, he was able to provide detailed information at his first appointment.
-Jeff used that information along with Dan’s metrics (his weight, height, age, body fat, training schedule, and training volume) to calculate his energy needs.
-Jeff explained to Dan that he needed to fuel his body with food and water according to his activity level.
-He made recommendations for light days, moderate days (one to two hours of training), and heavy days (two-plus hours of training), with daily calorie intake ranging from 2,000 to 3,000.
-During training and competitions when Dan runs as much as 30 hours straight, Jeff recommended 30 to 60 grams of carbs every hour after the first hour, plus two to three cups of water per hour.
+The sports nutritionists used that information along with Dan’s metrics (his weight, height, age, body fat, training schedule, and training volume) to calculate his energy needs.
+They explained to Dan that he needed to fuel his body with food and water according to his activity level.
+The team made recommendations for light days, moderate days (one to two hours of training), and heavy days (two-plus hours of training), with daily calorie intake ranging from 2,000 to 3,000.
+During training and competitions when Dan runs as much as 30 hours straight, they recommended 30 to 60 grams of carbs every hour after the first hour, plus two to three cups of water per hour.

 Those numbers were “eye popping” to Dan, who had worked so hard to lose weight.
 But he was “all in.”

 “This is science.
 This is research.
-This is what every endurance athlete needs,” says Jeff.
+This is what every endurance athlete needs,” says one of our sports nutritionists.
 “Dan just needed some guidance, then I stepped back and let him do his thing.
 And he crushed it!”

-Since his meeting with Jeff, Dan shed another 15 pounds.
+Since his meeting with the team, Dan shed another 15 pounds.
 He now weighs in at 154 pounds with a BMI of 23.7.
 He is off all medicine and his blood pressure is now a healthy 112/70.

 Even more remarkable were his 2021 results in these local and regional races:

 “I’m 58 years old.
 I’m not supposed to be doing these things,” says Dan.
 “These results show me that my food intake is working.”